Please check our contact page for our current COVID policies. This is a recap of how we handled COVID-19 in 2020 to keep our clients safe.

 We lost a lot of money, but were able to get a Paycheck Protection Loan, even if it was a too late to save the Savannah Cozy Chapel.
 Our elopement and intimate wedding packages have been very successful in part because I am a good businesswomen, and that includes making financial projections.
 As it became clearer that COVID-19 would have a longer term financial impact on us as potential clients limited travel for the next year, I began crunching numbers and decided that it did not make sense for me to keep the Savannah Cozy Chapel open if we could not socially distance inside.
 I married over 600 couples there since 2016 and it was a sad decision.

 I applied for a Paycheck Protection Program Loan in early April and was approved 28 days later, after I decided that the chapel had to close.
-Our local newspaper, the Savannah Morning News, followed my journey.
+Our local newspaper, the Savannah Morning News, followed my journey and I was on a special segment produced by Stephanie Ruhle at NBC News.
 It was the right decision.
 Luckly, many members of our team were helped by the Pandemic Unemployment Insurance, but the financial impact of losing an entire season will be felt a long time, no matter how good I am at planning.

 The absence of our couples and our work was more emotionally devastating than I expected.
 Being part of the most important day of your lives is a privilege and it is an energy that fulfills me.
 I often felt like my air was being taken from me in April.
 While some businesses were able to be super productive during this time… I found myself dealing with sadness that came in waves, often triggered by the most unexpected thing and unable to move forward on projects.
 Also, while there are many things that I have loved about having my son home, it is hard to not have the space that I am used to.
 I may be a mom, but I am also an only child.

-But now, as we come to mid-May, it is time to begin reopening our business and serving small gatherings again for new clients.
+But as we came to mid-May, it was time to begin reopening our business and serving small gatherings again for new clients.

-Over the last ten days, we have found increased demand for elopements and after reviewing sources we trust, we believe we can meet it… safely.
+Over the late spring, we found increased demand for outdoor elopements and after reviewing sources we trust, we believe we can meet it… safely.
 One of the factors that made me decide this was an interview with a Professor of Immunology who I have been following through this, Erin Bromage, who has detailed the science on how difficult it is to transmit COVID-19 in outside settings.
 In one of his latest interviews, he said “I think outdoor weddings are going to be everything this summer.”

-We hope that you trust us and our experience working with hundreds of couples in the Savannah community to be the people to help you get married during the summer of 2020.
+We hope that you trust us and our experience working with hundreds of couples in the Savannah community to be the people to help you get married during the pandemic.
 To aide our reopening, we have created the following guidelines we will ask our new clients to acknowledge at booking.

-We hope this helps you as you make your summer plans.
-We continue to take more conventional bookings for fall 2020 and beyond.
+We hope this helps you as you make your plans until the pandemic is over.
 Thanks for all of your support during this difficult time.

 Until next time,